Airport 1975: Plot

-Nancy informs the Salt Lake control tower on the status of the cockpit crew, and that there is no one to fly the plane, while also giving an assessment of the damage.
-Joe Patroni, Columbia's Vice President of Operations, is apprised of Columbia 409's situation.
-He seeks the advice of Captain Al Murdock, Columbia's chief flight instructor, who also happens to be Nancy's boyfriend, though their relationship was "on the rocks" at that time.
+Joe Patroni, Columbia's Vice President of Operations, whose wife Helen and son Joseph Jr. are amongst the passengers, is apprised of Columbia 409's situation.
+He seeks the advice of Captain Al Murdock, Columbia's chief flight instructor, who also happens to be Nancy's estranged boyfriend.
 Patroni and Murdock take the airline's executive jet to Salt Lake.
-En route, they communicate with Nancy, learning that the autopilot is keeping the aircraft in level flight, but it is inoperable for turns.
-The jet is heading into the mountains of the Wasatch Range, so Murdock starts to guide Nancy by radio on how to perform the turn when radio communications are interrupted and the Salt Lake tower is unable to restore contact.
+Nancy reports by radio that the autopilot is keeping the aircraft level, but is inoperable for turns and the jet is headed into the mountains of the Wasatch Range.
+Murdock instructs Nancy on turning the plane manually before radio communications are interrupted.

-Unable to turn, leaking fuel and dodging the mountain peaks, an air-to-air rescue attempt is undertaken from an HH-53 helicopter flown by the US Air Force Aerospace Rescue and Recovery Service.
-While a replacement pilot is preparing to be extended on a tether from the helicopter to Columbia 409, Stacy is able to give a cryptic clue regarding the decrease in airspeed during a climb in altitude.
-Nancy realizes that she must accelerate to be able to climb over the mountains and successfully does so.
-After Columbia 409 has leveled off, the replacement pilot is released towards the stricken airliner.
-Just as Nancy is helping him in, the release cord from his harness becomes caught in the jagged metal surrounding the hole in the cockpit.
-Before he can climb in, his harness is released from the tether and he falls from the aircraft.
+Unable to talk Nancy down through the mountains to a safe landing, a military helicopter is dispatched to attempt an air-to-air rescue.
+Nancy realizes the aircraft is too low heading towards the mountains and Captain Stacy helps her successfully accelerate the engines to gain power and climb over them.
+When the rescue helicopter arrives, replacement pilot Major John Alexander is released towards the stricken airliner but the release cord from his harness becomes caught in the jagged metal around the hole, unhooking him from the tether, and he falls from the aircraft.

-The only other person on the helicopter who can land a 747 is Murdock.
-He is tethered to the helicopter, lowered to the jet, and successfully enters it through the hole in the cockpit.
-He then lands the plane safely at Salt Lake City International Airport.
-However, he is forced to make high speed taxiing maneuvers, as a drop in brake pressure hampers his efforts to stop.
-Once the plane stops, the flight attendants successfully conduct an emergency evacuation of the passengers via the evacuation slides, as Nancy and Murdock reconcile.
+The only other person on the helicopter who can land a 747 is Murdock, and he is successfully lowered into the cockpit of the airliner.
+He lands the plane safely at Salt Lake City International Airport and uses high speed taxiing maneuvers when dropping brake pressure threatens his ability to stop the plane on the ground.
+The flight attendants successfully conduct an emergency evacuation of the passengers via the evacuation slides, as Nancy and Murdock reconcile.

 Cast

-In addition, NFL player and future (1980, 1984) Super Bowl-winning quarterback Jim Plunkett has an uncredited cameo as himself.
+In addition, NFL player and future (1980, 1983) Super Bowl-winning quarterback Jim Plunkett has an uncredited cameo as himself.